Passeriformes / Passeridae / Petronia

 Introduction

-A small passerine bird in the sparrow family Passeridae.
-It is the only species in the genus Petronia.
-The species breeds on barren rocky hills from Madeira and the Canary Islands east through the Iberian Peninsula and western North Africa, across southern Europe and through southwestern and central Asia to Mongolia and the north and west of China.
-It is resident in the west of its range, but some Asian birds may migrate to more southerly areas or move to lower altitudes in mountains in winter.
-The species is characterized by a diagnostic yellow throat patch, present in both sexes, and has a loud wheezy song.
+A small passerine in the sparrow family Passeridae and the only species in the genus Petronia.
+It breeds on barren rocky hills from Madeira and the Canary Islands east through the Iberian Peninsula, western North Africa, southern Europe, and southwestern and central Asia to Mongolia and northern and western China.
+Resident in the west of its range; some Asian populations migrate south or to lower altitudes in winter.

 Description